 Sourdough Spice Cake

-- 1 cup fed, active, domed and bubbly sourdough starter
+- 1 cup sourdough starter fed, active, domed and bubbly

-- 2 cups whole wheat flour, whole wheat pastry flour, or spelt flour
+- 2 cups whole wheat flour whole wheat pastry flour, or spelt flour

-- 3/4 cup raw milk
+- 3/4 cup raw whole milk

-- 3 pastured eggs
+- 3 organic or pastured eggs

 - 1 cup Rapadura or palm sugar

-- 1 teaspoon cinnamon
+- 1 teaspoon ground cinnamon

-- 3/4 teaspoon cloves
+- 3/4 teaspoon ground cloves

-- 1/2 teaspoon allspice
+- 1/2 teaspoon ground allspice